Last updated: February 2023

 How effective is the RC Wave’s thermostat?

-Thermostats on electric radiators maintain your set temperatures by switching the radiator off and on as the temperature rise and falls.
+Thermostats on electric radiators maintain your set temperatures by switching the radiator off and on as temperatures rise and fall.
 An accurate thermostat on an efficient radiator should be able keep your room at a comfortable temperature whilst keeping your radiator switched off for about two-thirds of the time.
 This is great news for your heating bills, because your radiators will only actually use power for a third of the time.
 But would the RC Wave pass the test?

-A few wobbles with the programming aside, I was really impressed by the RC Wave.
-It lives up to its reputation as an energy efficient radiator with its precision thermostat control and its fast and silent heating.
+All in all, I was really impressed by the RC Wave.
+It lives up to its reputation as an energy-efficient radiator with its precision thermostat control, Bluetooth programming, and fast and silent heating.
 It was clear that with the programming mastered and the thermostat in operation there would be plenty of scope to save money on heating bills – this is a radiator set up to heat when and only when needed.
 The heat the RC Wave gave off was comfortable and distributed evenly throughout the room – none of us were aware of cold spots or draughts, and the contemporary design was a natural fit in our modern office.